coverclock/com-diag-hazer/README.md

 [10] Receives GPS (U.S.), GLONASS (Russia), Galileo (EU), *and* COMPASS (China) concurrently.
 [11] Has integrated Inertial Measurement Unit (IMU).
 [12] Equipped with a CR1220 3V button cell.
+[13] A tear down of the BU-353W10 reveals it has a button cell for its battery backed RAM.

 Notes: